SciFracX/FractionalCalculus.jl/README.md

 ## 🎇 Installation

-If you have already install Julia, you can install FractionalCalculus.jl in REPL using Julia package manager:
+If you have already installed Julia, you can install FractionalCalculus.jl in REPL using Julia package manager:

 ```julia
 pkg> add FractionalCalculus